TheRenegadeCoder/sample-programs-website/docs/projects/job-sequencing/rust/index.md

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
+The solution was first committed on Apr 15 2023 13:21:35.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution